-- 20. At each station (for all injection types), record the time, 5 syringe IDs, water temperature, and conductivity (5 readings at Station 1) on the tablet or reaeration spreadsheet (See RD[05], Field Data Sheets). - 21.
-REPEAT (Steps 17-20) for each sampling station, always working from upstream to downstream.
-When walking between stations, do not walk in the stream. - 22.
+21. REPEAT (Steps 17-20) for each sampling station, always working from upstream to downstream.
+When walking between stations, do not walk in the stream.

+- NOTE: If multiple people are simultaneously collecting samples at the same station, make sure they are standing at the same distance from the injection site (i.e. side by side, not upstream or downstream from one another). - 22.
 Return to the Injection Site.
 Test and Record the 'End Pump Rate' and time on the tablet or field data collection sheet (See RD[05], Field Data Sheets). - 23.
 END INJECTION: Turn off Gas and Pump. - 24.
 If you did not already, SAVE some conservative tracer solution in a 60-mL bottle, labeled with Sample ID (SITE.00.YYYYMMDD.TCR), - a.
 Make sure there is a red dot on the label to indicate to the lab this is an injectate sample. - b.
 Store sample in its own resealable plastic bag to reduce contamination.
 This will also ensure the lab knows it is an injectate sample, and will need to be diluted. - 25.
 BREAK DOWN the gas and NaCl injection set-ups. - 26.
 RINSE INJECTION EQUIPMENT(This can be done back at the DSF) - a.
 Return any remaining conservative tracer solution to the lab, via the bucket or the plastic jugs used to transport the concentrated solution to the field.
 The salt solution will need to be disposed of in the lab, so as not to add too much salt to the stream. - b.
 Fill a bucket/carboy with fresh stream water and run the pump for a minimum of 30 minutes to flush the NaCl from the pump equipment. - 27.
 Rinse the outside of the pump in stream water to remove all salt from the pump.
 Ensure any parts that were touching the salt solution are thoroughly rinsed. - 28.
-Additional data to collect: 30 stream wetted width measurements evenly spaced throughout the reach, between Station 1 and Station 4 (e.g., 10 wetted width measurements between station 1 and 2, 10 measurements between station 2 and 3 and 10 measurements between station 3 and 4) completed at the end of each injection. - a.
+Collect wetted widths after samples have been collected, so as not to stir up samples and impact measurements: 30 stream wetted width measurements approximately evenly spaced throughout the reach, between Station 1 (Sensor Set 1) and Station 4 (Sensor set 2) (e.g., 10 wetted width measurements between station 1 and 2, 10 measurements between station 2 and 3 and 10 measurements between station 3 and 4).
+Measure the full wetted width of the stream, including under cut banks. - a.
+When measuring wetted widths, the meter tape should be parallel to the ground, perpendicular to the banks, and as close to the stream as possible to get accurate wetted width measurements. - b.
 If available, a laser rangefinder can be used to measure wetted widths provided stream is greater than 2 m wide, on average.
-This can be done while waiting for the tracer to plateau, as long as you are not getting in the stream during the injection. - 29.
-COLLECT logging conductivity meters LAST.
-This should be the very last thing you do before leaving the site.
-We want to get as much of the declining salt curve as possible.
+This can be done during the salt slug, as long as you are not getting in the stream.
+Note, that the laser range finder is not as accurate as a meter tape, thus the meter tape is the preferred measuring tool.

-Title: AOS Protocol and Procedure: Reaeration in Streams Date: 01/15/2018 NEON Doc. #: NEON.DOC.000693 Author: K. Goodman Revision: J a.
-See Additional Directions/Notes for additional information on downloading HOBO data files.
+Title: AOS Protocol and Procedure: Reaeration in Streams Date: 02/28/2019 NEON Doc. #: NEON.DOC.000693 Author: K. Goodman Revision: K